vasilakisfil/Introspected-REST/README.md

 #### 10.5.
 Limitations and enhancements
+say about breaking rfcs
+We feel that these are small breaks.

 We need to do an options request everytime, performance issue.
 This can be mitigated if we emulate GraphQL/Apple and have the same Media Type for all metadata.
 But it's not part of Introspected REST, by design but can be enhanced by parent Media Type.